xyrusL/Lyrics-Finder/README.md

 - `auto_save`: Saves the lyrics to a CSV file.
 - `reset_lyrics`: Resets the application and clears the search results and lyrics display.
 - `on_key_press`: Handles the 'r' key press event to reset the application.
+- `azLyrics_search`: Searches for lyrics using the AZLyrics API and displays them in the application.

 ## Dependencies